noman-land/relike-redux-middleware/README.md

 The middleware will dispatch actions that are prefixed with `@@RELIKE/`.

-You can import ReLike actions from `relike-redux-middleware` to dispatch from your app.
-You can pass them to components via a connected container, in idiomatic Redux style:
+This library exports a set of "meta actions" that will trigger the middleware to dispatch a series of start and success/error actions.
+These meta actions can be passed to components via a connected container, in idiomatic Redux style:

 ```js
 // MyContainer.js